Dena Thompson: Richard Thompson

 Dena Holmes married Richard Thompson, her third husband, in 1998.
 They lived together in Rustington near Brighton, Sussex.
-Soon after they married, on 1 January 2000, she attempted to kill her bound and gagged husband with a baseball bat.
+On 1 January 2000, she attempted to kill her bound-and-gagged husband with a baseball bat.
 She had asked him if she could tie him up and blindfold him for a sexual game, but once she did so she returned to the room with the bat and a knife and attacked him.
 He managed to free his hands and fight back against her, and despite bleeding profusely from the head managed to force her to drop the knife.
 After this she broke down, saying "It's all been a lie.
 I've spent all your money".
 Richard later recounted his subsequent feelings on an episode of Crimewatch Solved in 2009:

-Thompson left the house and the next day an estate agent turned up unexpectedly, explaining that he had been told by Thompson that he was to sell the house and stating he expected Richard would be in Florida.
+Dena Thompson left the house and the next day an estate agent turned up unexpectedly, explaining that he had been told by her that he was to sell the house and stating he expected Richard would be in Florida.
 It emerged that Thompson had planned to kill her husband and then sell their house while he was on a long-planned trip to Florida, as no one would be suspicious of his disappearance since they would have thought he was away in America.

 Richard contacted the police and his wife was soon arrested.
 Police interviewed her former partners and found that she had stolen money from all of them and emptied their bank accounts of funds.
 Richard Thompson's accounts were likewise discovered to have been emptied.
 She admitted to police to conning money from men but denied trying to kill her husband.
 She claimed that he had attacked her following the revelation that she had defrauded him and had retaliated in self-defence.
 At the trial, the jury acquitted her of attempted murder charges, but she was convicted on 15 counts of deception, which she had admitted before the trial, and sentenced to three years and nine months imprisonment for the money she stole from Thompson and two other lovers.
 Richard Thompson later described Dena as "pure evil'.

 Murder inquiry

-Despite her acquittal for attempted murder, investigating officers had grown suspicious of the circumstances of the death of Thompson's second husband, Julian Webb, 6 years previously.
-The announced that they would be exhuming Webb's body, which was done in October 2001.
+Despite her acquittal for attempted murder, investigating officers had grown suspicious of the circumstances of the death of Thompson's second husband, Julian Webb, six years previously.
+They announced that they would be exhuming Webb's body, which was done in October 2001.
 A friend of Thompson's came forward to tell police that she had indicated to him that she had given the overdose of drugs to her husband in a hot curry.